-10 For A.A. internal use only
+21 For A.A. internal use only

-Guidelines to Trusted Servants
+Chapter Eleven - Guidelines to Trusted Servants

-This chapter is a new addition to the South African Service Manual.
-This chapter will provide you with guidelines and questions that you can answer for yourself in preparation to Conference or to a new service portfolio.
+This chapter provides you with guidelines and questions that you can answer for yourself in preparation to Conference or to a new service portfolio.
 These guidelines are as applicable to a member of a group as they are to the Chairperson of the Board.